biocswirl-dev-team/learning_resources/CSHL_workshop/Intro_RNA_seq_instructor.md

 ## About

-- Authors of this script: Almas Khan and Julia Phillip
+- Authors of this script: Almas Khan and Julia Philipp